|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 If I wanted a press card, I'd join the NUJ or one of the other 'gatekeeper' organisations - but I don't need one for my work.

 There is also lots of free information and resources on the web.
 I'm one of the list moderators for the ProDIG mailing list.
 It was specifically set up for the discussion of professional digital imaging related issues (a useful web site too - all free).
-There is a Photography Business club on the Ecademy social networking site that I run.

-One area I'm always personally very sceptical about, is the whole concept of 'professional' qualifications - or assorted letters after your name.
+However, one area I'm always personally very sceptical about, is the whole concept of 'professional' qualifications - or assorted letters after your name.

 I'm not doubting the personal sense of achievement that some people get from obtaining these, but as someone who won't 'use' any of my assorted academic qualifications, I do question their actual benefit in a business context...